 At Hemlington Hall Academy, our children develop talents in music to increase their self-confidence and creativity as musicians and performers, inspiring a real love for the art.
-Children are encouraged to develop critical thinking skills to respond to and evaluate compositions, in addition to creating their own pieces using a range of instruments and ICT.
+Children are encouraged to develop critical thinking skills to respond to and evaluate compositions, in addition to creating their own pieces using a range of instruments and technology.
+Our school has been awarded the Music Mark in recognition for our high quality music education.

 Key stage 1